 About Tanker Surf Charters

 Tanker Surf Charters is owned and operated by Captain James Fulbright out of Galveston, Texas.
 Capt.
 Fulbright holds a Merchant Mariners OUPV license with a Commercial Towing Endorsement.
 Capt.
-Fulbright’s boat is a 23′ Gulf Coast Vari-Side named “Surfbored” and is powered by a 2010, 200 Horse- 4 stroke Yamaha VMAX outboard motor, has hydralic steering, 62 gallon fuel tank, dual batteries with a Perco switch, bimini top and is equipped with all USCG approved gear.
-Captain Fulbright has also completed all American Red Cross requirements for Adult CPR and Standard First Aid.
-He is the individual responsible for introducing Texas tanker surfing to the world, first in Dana Brown’s 2003 surf documentary, Step Into Liquid, and then in his own film production, Miles To Surf, which won “Best Documentary – Subject Matter” at the International Surf Film Festival St. Jean De Luz in 2006.
+Fulbright’s boat is a 23′ Gulf Coast Vari-Side named “Surfbored” and is powered by a 2014, 200 Horse- 4 stroke Yamaha VMAX outboard motor, has hydralic steering, 62 gallon fuel tank, dual batteries with a Perco switch, bimini top and is equipped with all USCG approved gear.
+Captain Fulbright is the individual responsible for introducing Texas tanker surfing to the world, first in Dana Brown’s 2003 surf documentary, Step Into Liquid, and then in his own film production, Miles To Surf, which won “Best Documentary – Subject Matter” at the International Surf Film Festival St. Jean De Luz in 2006.

 Tanker surfing is seasonal